Asked and answered

 amdmeminfo provides so there is no need to have

 amdmeminfo installed.
-Currently, the only thing missing is the memory type, which we play to add as we get time.
+Currently, the only thing missing is the memory type, which we plan to add as we get time.

 Where can I get support?